 In addition to representing clients, Mr. Breen serves as a mediator and arbitrator for the American Health Lawyers Association's Dispute Resolution Service.

-Mr. Breen has been selected to the Washington DC Super Lawyers list (2012 to 2017) in the areas of Health Care and Civil Litigation: Defense.
-He has also been recommended by The Legal 500 United States (2014, 2015, 2017) in the Health Insurer and Service Provider categories.
-He has earned an "AV Preeminent" Peer Review Rating by Martindale-Hubbell, signifying the highest level of professional excellence, and has been selected by The American Lawyer and Martindale-Hubbell for inclusion in Top Rated Lawyers (2014 to 2017), for Health Care Law.
-In 2010, Mr. Breen was named an "Outstanding Healthcare Litigator" by Nightingale's Healthcare News, one of only 10 lawyers across the country selected for this honor.
+Chambers USA: America’s Leading Lawyers for Business has recognized Mr. Breen among the “Leaders in Their Field” in the District of Columbia—Healthcare category (2020) and as a “Recognised Practitioner” (2019).
+Mr. Breen has been recommended by The Legal 500 United States (2014, 2015, 2017-2020) in the Health Insurer and Service Provider categories, and he has also been selected to the Washington DC Super Lawyers list (2012 to 2021) in the areas of Health Care and Civil Litigation: Defense.
+Mr. Breen has earned an “AV Preeminent” Peer Review Rating by Martindale-Hubbell, signifying the highest level of professional excellence, and he has been selected by The American Lawyer and Martindale-Hubbell for inclusion in Top Rated Lawyers (2014 to 2019), for Health Care Law.
+In 2010, Mr. Breen was named an “Outstanding Healthcare Litigator” by Nightingale’s Healthcare News, one of only 10 lawyers across the country selected for this honor.